Storytime: Gettitng Naked at the Korean Spa

 So out of the blue and with the desire to go get a massage without paying 15 billion dollars for it (or me being cheap because massages aren't that expensive in Shanghai), I decided to check out the Korean spa that people in Shanghai are always talking about.

-70 RMB (a bit over 10 dollars) which is usually 100 RMB (just under 20 dollars, but who knows, the rate is always changing), they took my shoes and led me down a dim-lighted stairway and pointed me towards to women's locker room.
+When I arrived and checked in, I was able to get in for a discount at 70 RMB (a bit over 12 dollars). they took my shoes and led me down a dim-lighted stairway and pointed me towards to women's locker room.
 As I entered the locker room, my eyes met ASS.
 Just straight ass and titties and naked people

 NO ONE told me that you would be naked inside the rooms.
 NO ONE.
 At least 5 people told me that Korean spas are awesome and that I should try it sometime.
 In hindsight, I could have done research myself, but I heard the words 'Korean' and 'spa' together so I figured it would be great skin care and relaxation.
 I almost backed out and was willing to waste the money I spent just to enter (again mind you only about 10 dollars for 24 hours of relaxation but well.)